JREricson/JREricson/README.md

+## Personal
 - 👋 Hi, I’m John Ericson
 - 👀 I’m interested in Backend development, solving interesting problems, understanding how things work in software, programming and the world as a whole.
 - 🌱 I’m currently learning ...
-Django, postgres, Docker and other related technologies.
+Django, postgres, Docker, Linux and other related technologies.
+- **Primary operating systems**: Linux (currently Manjaro), Windows.

 ## Languages